starikcetin/Learning-Unity-ECS/README.md

+**Notice:** Unity is actively changing their ECS API, so these samples may not work if you have the bleeding edge packages.

 # Learning Unity ECS #
 This repository includes a bunch of small Unity projects in which I explore and learn Unity's new ECS and Job System.